alxndrTL/mamba.py/mlx/README.md

 - `📁 scripts` : example scripts to play around with Mamba.

 # Quickstart
+Make sur you have MLX, PyTorch and transformers installed.

 First, you can clone the repo :

 ```